brodie-neuro/WAND-practice-and-fatigue-induction/README_experiment.md

 ## Calibration Logic:

-Adaptive N-back blocks continue until accuracy variance is ≤7% across three out of five consecutive blocks.

-Start at Level 2 (2-back): Require two consecutive blocks ≥65% accuracy.
+The N-back level is adjusted based on a rolling average of the last two blocks' accuracy:

+Initial Competency: Participants must first achieve ≥65% accuracy on two consecutive blocks at Level 2.

-If accuracy rises above 82% for two consecutive blocks, advance to Level 3 (3-back).
+Level Increase (2 → 3): If the rolling average accuracy rises above 82% for two consecutive blocks, the participant advances to Level 3.

+Level Decrease (3 → 2): If the rolling average accuracy at Level 3 falls below 70%, the participant is moved back to Level 2.

 Classification: “normal” or “high” performer, used to set initial difficulty in the induction script.

-After running the practice protocol, review the /data/ outputs.
-Enter the recommended N-back level (2 or 3) when prompted by WAND_full_induction.py.
+## Main Induction: Adaptive Difficulty
+During the main induction protocol, the difficulty of the Spatial and Dual N-back tasks adapts based on performance.
+Each 4.5-minute block is divided into three sub-blocks, and the N-back level is reassessed and can change after each one.
+The rules are as follows:

+Level Increase: If accuracy within a sub-block is ≥82%, the N-back level increases by 1 (up to a maximum of 4).

+Level Decrease: If accuracy is ≤65%, the N-back level decreases by 1 (but will never go below level 2).

+This creates a stable performance window between 65% and 82%, ensuring the task remains challenging but manageable to maintain a state of high cognitive load.

 ## Running the Script
 To run the full experiment (approximately 65–70 minutes, including short breaks): python WAND_full_induction.py

 The script will:
 Prompt for a Participant ID and N-back level (2 or 3, based on practice calibration).
 Execute five sequential (5 minutes each), four spatial (4.5 minutes each), and four dual N-back (4.5 minutes each) blocks with adaptive difficulty and sub-perceptional time compression (Spatial and Dual) and mini-distractors (Sequential).
 Save results per block and at the end in the data/ directory (e.g., participant_<ID>_n<level>_results.csv).